leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

 *LL: You and your nemesis may both be competent, but have a bad working relationship because of how incentives were structured in your organisation.*

-### Being prepared for feedback requires you putting in effort
+### Being prepared for feedback requires you putting in effort to prepare

 - How you react to feedback depends on three things:
   - Your baseline state of happiness and satisfaction e.g. ppl with higher happiness baselines respond more positively to positive feedback than ppl with lower baselines